artisan-roaster-scope/artisan/_docs/13-phases.md

 ![time between tip and dry](/assets/images/gsg/phases2 in 14.png)

 Finally, 1:21 ago we reached FCs, and the temp has changed 7.9C since then.
 Development time ratio is 11%.
 Many people are focused on a 20%-25% development ratio.
+[Displaying the development time ratio](https://artisan-roasterscope.blogspot.com/2020/05/displaying-development-time-ratio-in.html) can be done in a variety of ways.

 ![time past FC](/assets/images/gsg/phases3 in 14.png)